Cognitive model

+Philosophical ideas of Professors Andy Clark and David Chalmers have developed an externalist approach to modeling cognition, based on the active role of the environment in driving cognitive processes: extended mind thesis.
+According to this approach, because external objects play a significant role in aiding cognitive processes, the mind and the environment act as a "coupled system" that can be seen as a complete cognitive system of its own.
+Externalism is represented by the Mother-fetus neurocognitive model, which explains cognitive development in part as a function of the environment.

 Relationship to cognitive architectures

 Cognitive models can be developed within or without a cognitive architecture, though the two are not always easily distinguishable.
 In contrast to cognitive architectures, cognitive models tend to be focused on a single cognitive phenomenon or process (e.g., list learning), how two or more processes interact (e.g., visual search and decision making), or making behavioral predictions for a specific task or tool (e.g., how instituting a new software package will affect productivity).
 Cognitive architectures tend to be focused on the structural properties of the modeled system, and help constrain the development of cognitive models within the architecture.
 Likewise, model development helps to inform limitations and shortcomings of the architecture.
 Some of the most popular architectures for cognitive modeling include ACT-R, Clarion, LIDA, and Soar.